delan/www.azabani.com/drafts/spelling-grammar-2.md

 <div class="_commit"><a href="https://crrev.com/c/2850068/13..16"><code>PS16</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>

-Trouble is, all of the methods that apply and serialise property values — and there are hundreds of them — accept ComputedStyle, not some other type.
+Trouble is, all of the methods that apply and serialise property values — and there are *hundreds* of them — take a ComputedStyle, not some other type.

 <figure><div class="scroll" markdown="1">
 ```c++